+Staff recommends approval of this petition.

+Plan Consistency

-STAFF Staff recommends approval of this petition.
-RECOMMENDATION Plan Consistency The petition is consistent with the Plaza-Central Pedscape Plan (2003) recommendation of office, retail, and multi-family uses up to 12 dwelling units per acre on this site.
-Rationale for Recommendation The site is currently developed with a recently constructed building for various commercial uses, though portions of the building remain vacant.
-The existing minimum parking standards for the pedestrian overlay district require 1 parking space per 125 square feet of EDEE uses and 1 parking space per 600 square feet of all other non-residential uses.
-This petition's optional provision for a standardized 1 space per 600 square feet of allows for greater flexibility in the ratio of EDEE uses to other non-residential uses
+The petition is consistent with the 2040 Policy Map (2022) recommendation for Community Activity Center.

+Rationale for Recommendation

+- The site is currently developed with a recently constructed building for various commercial uses, though portions of the building remain vacant. - The existing minimum parking standards for the pedestrian overlay district require 1 parking space per 125 square feet of EDEE uses and 1 parking space per 600 square feet of all other non-residential uses.
+This petition's optional provision for a standardized 1 space per 600 square feet of all non-residential uses allows for greater flexibility in the ratio of EDEE uses to other non-residential uses

-• without necessitating the construction of more parking in an area that is shifting to transit and pedestrian-friendly development.
-A decrease in the overall required parking at this site supports the goals of the pedestrian overlay district to "promote a mixture of uses in a pedestrian-oriented setting of moderate intensityto support economic development along business corridors."
-This optional provision to lower minimum parking standards align with the goals of the pedestrian overlay district as well as the planned transit routes in this area which will directly contribute to a diversity of transportation options.
+- without necessitating the construction of more parking in an area that is shifting to transit and pedestrian-friendly development. - A decrease in the overall required parking at this site supports the goals of the pedestrian overlay district to "promote a mixture of uses in a pedestrian-oriented setting of moderate intensity...to support economic development along business corridors." - This optional provision to lower minimum parking standards align with the goals of the pedestrian overlay district as well as the planned transit routes in this area which will directly contribute to a diversity of transportation options.
 The petition is located along the proposed Gold Line route on this portion of Central Avenue and will also be within a 1⁄2-mile walk of the proposed Pecan Station for the Silver Line.